Infinite Minkowski sums of lattice polyhedra: Introduction

+It is well known \autocite{Ebud:View,V:MonAlg} that \begin{itemize} \item the integral closure of \(J\) is the set \(\conv(J) \cap \NN^{n}\), the set of lattice points in the convex hull (in \(\RR^{n}\)), \item the integral closure of \(\bar{I}\) is the \(\CC\)-span of \(\bar{J}\), hence is the monomial ideal generated by the monomials whose exponent vectors lie in the convex hull of \(\log(I\). \end{itemize}

-\begin{section}{Introduction} Zariski \cite{ZariskiIC, ZariskiSamuel2} showed that the set of \(\mathfrak{m}\)-primary, integrally closed ideals in a local, two-dimensional domain constitutes a free abelian monoid under multiplication.
-Crispin Quinonez \cite{CR:IM} and Gately \cite{Gately:OneFibered} studied integrally closed monomial ideals in two and three variables.
-The main result in \cite{CR:IM} is an explicit description of the unique factorization of \(\mathbf{m}\)-primary, integrally closed monomial ideals in two variables into \emph{simple} ideals.
+Zariski \autocite{ZariskiSamuel2,ZariskiIC} showed that the set of \(\mathfrak{m}\)-primary, integrally closed ideals in a local, two-dimensional domain constitutes a free abelian monoid under multiplication.
+Crispin Quinonez \autocites{CrispinPhD}[][]{Crispin:ICop}[][]{CR:IM} and Gately \autocite{Gately:OneFibered} studied integrally closed monomial ideals in two and three variables.
+The main result in \autocite{Crispin:ICop} is an explicit description of the unique factorization of \(\mathbf{m}\)-primary, integrally closed monomial ideals in two variables into \textbf{simple} ideals.

-It is well known \cite{Ebud:View,V:MonAlg} that the integral closure of a monomial ideal \(I \subset \C[\vek{x}]\) is the ideal generated by the monomials whose exponent vectors lie in the convex hull (in \(\R^n\)) of \(\log(I) \subset \Nat^n \subset \R^n\), where \(\log(I)\) denotes the set of exponent vectors of monomials in \(I\).
-Hence, \(\mathfrak{m}\)-primary integrally closed monomial ideals can be identified with certain \emph{lattice polyhedra} in \(\R_+^n\) whose complement has finite volume.
-Since multiplication of ideals correspond to Minkowski addition of their polyhedra, the above result for two-dimensional monomial ideals can be stated as follows: the monoid (under Minkowski addition) of lattice polyhedra in \(\R_+^2\) which \begin{enumerate} \item are stable under Minkowski addition with \(\R_+^2\), \item have complement to \(\R_+^2\) which has finite volume, \end{enumerate} is free abelian.
+Since \(\mathfrak{m}\)-primary integrally closed monomial ideals correspond to can be identified with certain \textbf{lattice polyhedra} in \(\RR_+^n\) whose complement has finite volume.
+Since multiplication of ideals correspond to Minkowski addition of their polyhedra, the above result for two-dimensional monomial ideals can be stated as follows: the monoid (under Minkowski addition) of lattice polyhedra in \(\RR_+^2\) which \begin{itemize} \item are stable under Minkowski addition with \(\RR_+^2\), \item have complement to \(\RR_+^2\) which has finite volume, \end{itemize} is free abelian.